Sasheem/sasheem-dev-portfolio/src/pages/03-23-2021-cha-ching-mobile/index.md

 <p>I designed and developed this mobile app for users working in the hospitality industry to keep track of their
 tips and wages earned.<p>

-<p>The user enters in their earnings, hours worked, job worked and any notes about the shift for a specific day and the app uses this collection of information to show you metrics about your input.</p>
+<p>The user enters in their earnings, hours worked, job worked and any notes about the shift for a specific day and the app uses this collection of information to show the user metrics.</p>

 <p>The app runs on both iOS and Android using Expo.
 I'm working to get it up on both app stores soon.</p>